Skip to content

 Package managerresolved via kick add's chain (config → corepack packageManager → lockfile → npm)

-Any explicit flag overrides the matching default — --yes --template rest --repo drizzle scaffolds a REST + Drizzle project without prompts.
+Any explicit flag overrides the matching default — --yes --template minimal --repo postgres scaffolds a minimal project with a postgres custom-repository stub without prompts.

 When run without --yes (and without specific flags), the CLI prompts for: